 5. Volunteer for a Local Cozumel Cause

-OK, you may not want to “work” during your vacation, but getting involved and helping local organizations is free and an excellent way to get an insider’s view of the Cozumel community that you’d never get otherwise.
+OK, you may not want to “work” during your vacation, but getting involved and volunteering at Cozumel organizations is free and an excellent way to get an insider’s view of the local community that you’d never get otherwise.

 There are always opportunities to pitch in walking dogs or petting cats at the Humane Society, large events like the Ironman triathlons and various bike and running races that look for volunteers, and occasional beach clean-ups where fellow do-gooders will give you a lift, etc.